 - Instructors can choose whether to enable anonymous posts

 - Instructor endorsements of student questions and answers

 - Student participation reports allow instructor to see who prefers to ask, answer, or just read

 - Easily organized using topic “folders”

 The Learn@UW-Madison team is also available to consult with instructors and instructional staff on selecting and using the right learning technology to improve student success.
-You can contact us via email at email@example.com.
+You request a consultation by contacting the DoIT Help Desk.
 In addition, the Learn@UW KnowledgeBase offers helpful documents for instructors, course owners and students.